What are Directive Principles of State Policy?

 - The Right to property (article 31) was withdrawn as a fundamental right.

 - Minerva Mills v the Union of India (1980)

-- In this case, the SC recapitulated its earlier judgement stating that the Parliament can make amends in the constitution without comprising the ‘basic structure’ it has.
+- In this case, the SC recapitulated its earlier judgment stating that the Parliament can make amends in the constitution without comprising the 'basic structure' it has.

 Implementation of DPSP: Associated Acts and Amendments

-In this article, we have continuously discussed how the Directive Principles of State Policy were placed to guide the State governments to make laws keeping the betterment of the masses of the country in mind.
+In this article, we have continuously discussed how the Directive Principles of State Policy were placed to guide the State governments to make laws keeping the betterment of the country's masses in mind.
 Below, we have listed the acts and reforms that have been passed in alignment with the DPSP;

-Land Reforms: A majority of states have implemented land reform laws where the population is involved in agrarian occupations so as to improve their living standard.
+Land Reforms: Most states have implemented land reform laws where the population is involved in agricultural occupations to improve their living standards.
 Measures like;

 - Reforms in the field of tenancy (tenure security, fair rent prices, etc.)